Canada's approach to drugs for children and youth

 Special Access Program

-In some circumstances, non-marketed drugs may be requested through the Special Access Program.
-The program gives access to non-marketed drugs for serious or life-threatening conditions when conventional therapies have failed, are unsuitable or offer limited options.
+The Special Access Program may be used to access to non-marketed drugs for serious or life-threatening conditions when conventional therapies have failed, are unsuitable or offer limited options.

 Requests must be initiated by a practitioner and are considered on a case-by-case basis.